open-education-api/open-education-api.github.io/technical/target-groups/euroteq.md

 ## Extension objects

-Extension objects are used to supply the eduXchange frontend with additional information which is not specified in the OOAPI V4 specification.
+Extension objects are used to supply the eduXchange front end with additional information which is not specified in the OOAPI V4 specification.

 ### Course extension
 When eduXchange requests courses and the query parameter `targetgroup` is set to `euroteq`, only courses meant for euroteq should be returned.